Tester namespace¶

 Most testing properties of provide a default tester object that will accept a raw value such as a string or number. however it common to want to provide a different type of test or a more complex test set.
 Using the objects in the tester namespace can make it easy to customize or compose the needed logic

-Logical Test
+Logical Test¶

 These provide the common equal, less than, etc logic that are needed for basic value testing.

-class Equal(value, test_value=None, kill_on_failure=False, description_group=None, description=None)
+- class Equal(value, test_value=None, kill_on_failure=False, description_group=None, description=None)¶

 Test that the value is equal to the expected value

-Parameters:
+- Parameters:

-• test_value – The runtime value we will test.
+) – The value we are testing fortest_value – The runtime value we will test.
 This is normally a string that is used to reference the eventinfo object for a runtime value.
 However it might be a user defined value, such as a path to a file.
 It can also be a function that will be called to return the expected content to test against.

-• description (Optional[str]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-class NotEqual(value, test_value=None, kill_on_failure=False, description_group=None, description=None)
+- class NotEqual(value, test_value=None, kill_on_failure=False, description_group=None, description=None)¶

 Test that the value does not match the expected value

-Parameters:
+- Parameters:

-• description (Optional[str]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-class LessThan(value, test_value=None, kill_on_failure=False, description_group=None, description=None)
+- class LessThan(value, test_value=None, kill_on_failure=False, description_group=None, description=None)¶

 Test that the value is less than the expected value

-Parameters:
+- Parameters:

-• test_value – The runtime value we will test.
+) – The value we are testing fortest_value – The runtime value we will test.
 This is normally a string that is used to reference the eventinfo object for a runtime value.
 However it might be a user defined value, such as a path to a file.
 It can also be a function that will be called to return the expected content to test against.

-• description (Optional[str]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-class LessEqual(value, test_value=None, kill_on_failure=False, description_group=None, description=None)
+- class LessEqual(value, test_value=None, kill_on_failure=False, description_group=None, description=None)¶

 Test that the value is less than or equal to the expected value.

-Parameters:
+- Parameters:

-• test_value – The runtime value we will test.
+) – The value we are testing fortest_value – The runtime value we will test.
 This is normally a string that is used to reference the eventinfo object for a runtime value.
 However it might be a user defined value, such as a path to a file.
 It can also be a function that will be called to return the expected content to test against.

-• description (Optional[str]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-class GreaterThan(value, test_value=None, kill_on_failure=False, description_group=None, description=None)
+- class GreaterThan(value, test_value=None, kill_on_failure=False, description_group=None, description=None)¶

 Test that the value is greater than the expected value

-Parameters:
+- Parameters:

-• test_value – The runtime value we will test.
+) – The value we are testing fortest_value – The runtime value we will test.
 This is normally a string that is used to reference the eventinfo object for a runtime value.
 However it might be a user defined value, such as a path to a file.
 It can also be a function that will be called to return the expected content to test against.

-• description (Optional[str]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-class GreaterEqual(value, test_value=None, kill_on_failure=False, description_group=None, description=None)
+- class GreaterEqual(value, test_value=None, kill_on_failure=False, description_group=None, description=None)¶

 Test that the value is greater than or equal to the expected value

-Parameters:
+- Parameters:

-• test_value – The runtime value we will test.
+) – The value we are testing fortest_value – The runtime value we will test.
 This is normally a string that is used to reference the eventinfo object for a runtime value.
 However it might be a user defined value, such as a path to a file.
 It can also be a function that will be called to return the expected content to test against.

-• description (Optional[str]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”
+]) – This is what we are testing such as “Testing return code is 5” or “Checking file file X exists”

-Content Test
+Content Test¶

 These provide easy way to test the content of a file or text stream.

-class ContainsExpression(regexp, description, killOnFailure=False, description_group=None, reflags=0)
+- class ContainsExpression(regexp, description, killOnFailure=False, description_group=None, reflags=0)¶

 Test that the content contains the provided expression.